-Four Pillar DEI Strategy
+Four Pillar DE&I Strategy

 DE&I are at the heart of our values and play an important part of our company's success and growth strategy.
-Our ambition is to harness the power of DE&I by attracting, retaining, and developing a diverse workforce at all levels of our organization.
+Our ambition is to harness the power of DE&I by attracting, retaining and developing a diverse workforce at all levels of our organization.
 To achieve are focus, we have an intentional focus on:

-- Workforce: Enhance throughout our organization:

-- Executive and Sr. Leadership level diversity expansion

-- Targeted development for top diversity talent

-- Build diversity recruiting network

-- Diversity entry-level professional development programs

-- Workplace: Cultivate throughout our actions:

-- DE&I communication programs

-- DE&I educational and training experiences

-- Employee two-way feedback and engagement

-- Workplace policies and programs evolution

-- Partners: Drive throughout our operations:

-- XBE customer growth and penetration

-- XBE supplier and spend expansion

-- DE&I professional association partnerships

-- University and vocational diverse talent programs
+- Workforce: Enhance throughout our organization: - Executive and Sr. Leadership level diversity expansion - Targeted development for top diversity talent - Build diversity recruiting network - Diversity entry-level professional development programs - Workplace: Cultivate throughout our actions: - DE&I communication programs - DE&I educational and training experiences - Employee two-way feedback and engagement - Workplace policies and programs evolution - Partners: Drive throughout our operations: - XBE customer growth and penetration, Fiscal 2022 our sales to XBE customers increased 78% - XBE supplier and spend expansion - DE&I professional association partnerships - University and vocational diverse talent programs - ADS partenered with The Ohioe State University (OSU) Minority Engineering program, Engineering House Learning Community (EHLC) and the Minority Engineering PREFACE program.

-- Community: Support throughout our communities

-- DE&I purposed philanthropic support and engagement

-- Employee volunteerism

-- External company messaging and branding
+- Community: Support throughout our communities - DE&I purposed philanthropic support and engagement - Employee volunteerism - External company messaging and branding